 - Commitment to recycling.
 They make it so easy.
 Recycling bins everywhere.
 Rubbish is used to generate heating.
 Organic waste is composted and then sold.
 Old people are collected up and the body parts reused (joke).

 - Progressive Red / Green government (for now).
-Even if you don’t agree with the politics and the smiling face of Michael Häupl, Vienna’s Spritzer loving mayor, it keeps the neo-right out of power.
+Even if you don’t agree with the politics of Michael Ludwig Vienna’s, mayor, it keeps the neo-right out of power.

 - Shops closed on Sundays.